Use Oracle VirtualBox on Oracle Linux

 sudo dnf install -y kernel-uek-devel-$(uname -r) gcc make perl

-Note: uname -r will ensure that the matching development packages for the currently active uek kernel get installed.
-This may take a few minutes to complete.
+The uname -r command will ensure that the matching development packages for the currently active UEK kernel get installed.

 sudo dnf config-manager --set-enable ol8_developer_EPEL